Cut Your Own Flowers - U-Pick on the Farm

 Additional Adult Entrance $5.00

-Please contact us for large group picking events.
+Please contact us for large group picking events (over 15 people), so we are prepared for you.

 We want your flowers to keep on giving, so we have a few tips on harvesting and vase life tricks…